Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Dulan is located in a remote and very beautiful corner of Taiwan, but even from Taipei, you can reach the area quite quickly if you fly from Taipei’s Songshan airport to Taitung.
 While beaches in the north of Taiwan tend to only attract crowds in summer, you can actually swim or surf at Dulan year-round.

 Want to save money on your Taiwan trip?
 We always find lots of great discounts and deals on transportation, activities, and more on Klook.
-Open an account using this link and you’ll get NT$100 off your first booking.
+Sign up using this link and you’ll get NT$100 off your first booking.

 Why is Dulan So Cool?